jphalimi/PythonForMIC/Doc/howto/descriptor.rst

     <bound method D.f of <__main__.D object at 0x00B18C90>>

 The output suggests that bound and unbound methods are two different types.
-While they could have been implemented that way, the actual C implementation of :c:type:`PyMethod_Type` in
+While they could have been implemented that way, the actual C implemention of :ctype:`PyMethod_Type` in
 `Objects/classobject.c <http://svn.python.org/view/python/trunk/Objects/classobject.c?view=markup>`_
 is a single object with two different representations depending on whether the :attr:`im_self` field is set or is *NULL* (the C equivalent of *None*).